neurorestore/Libra/README.md

 Running this example on a MacBook should be instantaneous.
 However, analyzing >20 real single-cell RNA-seq datasets, we found Libra takes a median of ~5 minutes.
-In general, runtime scales close to linearly with the number of cell _types_ and _cells_ If using mixed models, by default, Libra runs on four cores, with each gene analyzed on a different core.
+In general, runtime scales close to linearly with the number of cell _types_ and _cells_.
+If using mixed models, by default, Libra runs on four cores, with each gene analyzed on a different core.
 To change the number of cores, use the `n_threads` argument.
 For example, running Libra on eight threads: